jgonz671/jgonz671/README.md

 - Hi, I’m @jgonz671 or you can just call me Julian.
 - I’m a third year computer engineering undergraduate at UCR.
-- I aspire to break into the tech industry.
+- I aspire to break into the tech industry with my diverse skillset.
 - I love learning and I'm adaptable.
 - Reach me @julian.eg2003@gmail.com or at my Linkedin https://www.linkedin.com/in/julian-gonzalez-b49665203/